vicenteconejerosdelacruz/USEK-Game-Jam-Demo-2018/README.md

 So

-1.- Uncompress SDK/SDK.zip into the SDK folder and have fun
+1.- Uncompress SDK/SDK.zip into the SDK folder

 2.- in the Release and Debug folder create Models and Models/Maps folders